What is CBG?

 2. It May Help Support a Normal Response to External Stimuli

 A survey of CBG users found that the most common reason for taking CBG was to alleviate feelings of unease, followed by chronic discomfort and sleep issues.
 CBG has shown to inhibit GABA uptake more than CBD or TGC, which means it may block specific nervous system activity and produce a calming effect by decreasing muscle tension.
 Inhibiting GABA intake means GABA neurotransmitters are not broken down.
-When the mind and muscles relax, stress is reduced.
+When the mind and muscles relax, tension is reduced.
 In addition, CBG may also act as a serotonin receptor antagonist, which supports emotional balance management.

 3. It May Help Support A Healthy Appetite